|

 had.
 We once had a shouting match over dog heaven.
 She said that dogs

 didn't get to go to heaven when they died.
-I said, "Well, then I'm not
+I said, "Well, then I'm

 going either."

-Uncle Joe gave me a whole fifty cents extra when he took me home
+Uncle Joe gave me a whole fifty

 that night--I don't get to stay there overnight any more cause there isn't